How to Differentiate Instruction for Social Studies

 What is leveling?

-Leveling help teachers differentiated instruction by focusing on the ability levels within a classroom.
-It can help teachers develop appropriate rigor for all of their students.
+Leveling helps teachers differentiate instruction by focusing on the ability levels within a classroom.
+With levels, teachers can develop appropriate rigor for all of their students.
 A pretest should be used at the beginning of a unit to decide which level of rigor should be used to help each student gain the required knowledge.

 What are learning styles or the Multiple Intelligence Theory?

-Learning styles helps teachers differentiate instruction by focusing on how a student learns or what their interests are that can help increase their interest in the content.
+Learning styles help teachers differentiate instruction by focusing on how a student learns or what their interests.
+When used, learning styles can increase student interest in the content.

 - Learning styles include three ways of learning: visual, auditory, kinesthetic.

 - The Multiple Intelligence Theory describes what people are “smart” in.
 This theory was developed by Dr. Howard Gardner.
 The Multiple Intelligence Theory has also been expanded to include learning styles that go along with what the student is interested in or “smart” in.
 The following are the seven original multiple intelligences:

 Teachers can differentiate instruction by using enrichment and remediation.
 This can take place at the end of a lesson or a unit.
 In order to place students correctly, a pretest must be given.

-Enrichment can help social studies teachers differentiate instruction for students who are advanced in either their ability level to accept rigor or to those students who have retained the content from previous experience with it.
+Enrichment can help social studies teachers differentiate instruction for students who are advanced in either their ability level or to those students who have retained the content.
 These students should be given an activity with critical thinking to challenge them.
 They should also be provided with more details and depth when learning the content.

 Remediation should be given for those students who have not retained the content needed.
 Extra time should be spent reviewing and practicing content in a repetitive manner.
 For instance, as you go through a PowerPoint or a mini-lesson these students should be allotted time to review with a partner after each piece of content is given.
 They should be encouraged to put the content in their own words.